-During these early months, you may have many questions about your baby's health.
+During these early months, you might have many questions about your baby's health.
 Most doctors have phone hours when parents can call with routine questions.
 Don't hesitate to call with your concerns, no matter how minor they might seem.

 Of course, if you think your baby could have an illness, don't wait for phone hours — call your doctor immediately.
-As in the newborn period, illness at this age requires immediate attention.
+As in the newborn period, illness at this age needs immediate attention.

 Babies are checked for growth, development, and feeding, among other things.
 These regular checkups also let your doctor follow up on any concerns from earlier checkups and are a chance for you to ask questions.